TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Configuration/Index.rst

 predefined in :t3src:`core/Configuration/DefaultConfiguration.php`, and consists of the single section:

+:php:`cacheConfigurations`
-*   **cacheConfigurations**: Registry of all configured caches.
+    Registry of all configured caches.
 Each cache is identified by its array key.
 Each cache can have the sub-keys :php:`frontend`, :php:`backend` and :php:`options` to configure the used frontend, backend and possible backend options.

 ..  _caching-configuration-cache: